blueal/info-201-final-project/data/README.md

 # Data
 Here's is where we would put that, except we can't.
 ## Problem
 Unfortunately our data is too large to contained in Git, and we are not allowed to use Git LFS.
-So we cam up with a solution.
+Thus, we came up with a solution.

 ## Solution
 During our data processing and final project we will use the `vroom` library to import the CSV file live from the internet so that we don't have to download and store the file locally.